ZJZAC/GenderCARE-ccs24/README.md

    - Modify `--model_name_or_path_baseline` to point to your new model's checkpoint
    - Adjust any model-specific hyperparameters and prompt format as needed

-3. Analyze the generated bias-pair ratio ,toxicity and regard scores to quantify gender bias in the new model.
+3. Analyze the generated bias-pair ratio, toxicity and regard scores to quantify gender bias in the new model.

 **To assess gender bias on a new dataset using our evaluate metrics:**